 Sustainability programs exist to help companies minimize their negative impacts, both environmentally and socially, while improving their economic success.
-Ideally, effective sustainability programs will benefit local communities, improve the lives of workers and employees (both internally and along supply chains), preserve resources, and increase profit.
+Ideally, effective sustainability programs will benefit local communities, improve human health and the lives of workers and employees (both internally and along supply chains), preserve resources, and increase profit.
 Although there will likely be upfront costs associated with such programs, a well-implemented strategy should result in growth through savings, customer attraction, and lower risk assessment from investors.

 What should be included in a sustainability program?

 While environmental issues tend to lead conversations surrounding sustainability, the preservation of resources and reduction of emissions are not the only aspects of a thorough sustainability strategy.
 There are three main pillars on which you should focus when developing a sustainability program: Environment, Social, and Governance (ESG).